Published Apr 12, 2023

 Increase Fiber Intake

-Eating more fiber can help relieve constipation.
 There are two types of fiber: insoluble fiber and soluble fiber.
-Soluble fiber can help improve digestive as well as lower blood sugar.
-Insoluble fiber can help soften the stool and make it easier to pass, therefore being the best fiber choice for treating constipation.
+Soluble fiber absorbs water and forms a gel-like substance that can help improve digestive as well as lower blood sugar.
+Insoluble fiber adds bulk to stool, making it easier to pass, therefore being the best fiber choice for treating constipation.

 Some ways to consume more insoluble fiber include: